binayjy8/STACK/README.md

-Binay bhusan mohanta and the moment and kin
+Binay bhusan mohanta and the moment and ki